farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 Bonett (2015) examined this CI method under various conditions using simulations.
 The author reported non-rejection rates very close to the nominal $1 - \alpha$ rate (\~$\pm 1%$) under bivariate normality and low to relatively high levels of heteroscedasticity (with population variance ratios of up to $\sigma_a:\sigma_b = 16:1$ and $\sigma_a:\sigma_b = 1:16$).
 However, when the normality assumption is violated, the method fails to maintain a consistent non-rejection rate close to the nominal $1 - \alpha$ rate.
 The largest deviations from the nominal non-rejection rate (\~$\pm 5%$) were observed for rather large effect size ($\Delta \le 0.6$) and large correlations ($\rho \le 0.9$) under the conditions studied.

 Algina et al. (2005) proposed a noncentral t based approximate CI and examined its behaviour under nonnormality and heteroscedasticity.
 While this method performed identically well under normality, it did show lower non-rejection rates under the cases of nonnormality studied by the authors with non-rejection rates decreasing with increasing size of $\Delta$.
 In general the CI method performed worse than the one implemented here, however, this might be due to the fact that Bonett (2015) and Algina et al. (2005) considered differing cases of nonnormality.
-Consequently, Algina et al. (2005) recommend a different effect size alltogether, $d_{R,\,G,\,j}$, under nonnormality.
+Consequently, Algina et al. (2005) recommend a different effect size alltogether, $d_{R,\,j}$, under nonnormality.

 Additionally, an $1 - \alpha$ percentile bootstrap CI is computed.
 Algina et al. (2005) studied this method under nonnormality and heteroscedasticity.
 Nonnormality caused non-rejection rates to consistently fall below the nominal rate, decreasing with an increasing value of $\delta$.
 This effect was especially strong, when the variance of the population whose standard deviation estimate was used as the standardiser (population b) was higher than the variance of the other population (population a).
 Such a ratio of population variances ($\sigma^2_b > \sigma^2_a$) resulted in low non-rejection rates even under normality, dipping below 0.9 for some combinations of effect size and sample size.

 ## Hedges' $g_{G,\,j}$

 As mentioned above $d_{G,\,j}$ has a slight positive bias, which can be corrected.
-This alternative formula (e.g., Becker (1988)) estimates the same population parameter as $d_{G,\,j}$ given in $Eq.(DG )$\$:
+This alternative formula (e.g., Becker, 1988) estimates the same population parameter as $d_{G,\,j}$ given in $Eq.(DG )$\$:

 $$g_{G,\,j} = \frac{\bar{X_a} - \bar{X_b}}{s_j} * J(\nu) \qquad Eq.(DG)$$

-with two groups this reduces to:
+with two groups this results in the estimators:

 $$g_{G,\,a} = \frac{\bar{X_a} - \bar{X_b}}{s_a} * J(\nu) \qquad Eq.(DG)$$

 $$g_{G,\,b} = \frac{\bar{X_a} - \bar{X_b}}{s_b} * J(\nu) \qquad Eq.(DG)$$

 with $\nu = n - 1$ denoting the degrees of freedom and $J(\nu)$ being given by $Eq.(DG)$.
+If this effect size is chosen by the user, both estimators are provided denoted as $g_{G, 1}$&mdash;using the first group's standard deviation in the denominator&mdash;and $g_{G, 2}$&mdash;using the second group's standard deviation in the denominator.The user can choose which to report/interpret (see documentation for $d_{G,\,j}$).

 A approximate large-sample $1 - \alpha$ CI is implemented similarly as the CI for $d_{G,\,j}$ with $\widehat{VAR}(d_{G,\,j})$ being multiplied by $J(\nu)^2$ in in $Eq (DG )$: